Nikon

 reveals itself as progressive astigmatism that distorts stars from about 50%

 field width, but only getting bad at perhaps 80%.
-So these aren’t flat-field
+So these aren’t

-and show strong (true) colour as the result.
+and bright and show strong (true) colour as the result.

-The light weight, grippy armour and
+The light weight, grippy armour and composite body make the Monarch

-composite body make the Monarch 5s comfortable to use on cold nights.
-Their
+5s comfortable to use on cold nights.
+Their light weight is particularly

-light weight is particularly welcome for astronomy.
+welcome for astronomy.

 The Moon